Are you wondering what an espresso con panna is? You're not alone!

-Are you wondering what an espresso con panna is?
-Well, you’re not alone!
-What if I asked you which one you prefer; coffee or dessert?
-If that’s a hard question to answer, then this article will be great for you!
+What if I asked you which one you prefer: coffee or dessert?
+If that's a hard question to answer, then this article will be great for you.

-I will show you how you can combine these two with the Espresso con Panna.
+I will show you how you can combine these two with the espresso con panna.

-But that’s not all; below, you will learn where it came from and how to make the espresso con panna at home.
-Hint?
-It isn’t as hard as you might think!
+However, that's not all; below, you will learn about its origins and how to make an espresso con panna at home.

 What is an Espresso con Panna?

-An espresso con panna is a shot of espresso with a generous amount of whipped cream on top.
-You can sweeten this espresso as well, but it’s optional.
+The espresso con panna is a shot of espresso topped with a generous amount of whipped cream.

 There are only two ingredients in this drink, so make sure that you like the espresso's taste and that it's of good quality.
 The same goes for whipped cream.